 This is likely an environment where parents can feel comfortable with either towing children in a trailer or allowing their 10-year-old to ride along.
 Of course, it is up to each family to individually decide if this is “family friendly” for them.

 As for the themes on each ride, adults and children alike should enjoy the Bike Fun.
 The Saturday afternoon rides could last about 3 hours – not because of riding length (typically around 10 miles) but because of the theme itself and the time spent at destination locations.

 For rides without destination stops, there will usually be an option for a halfway snack stop at a park.
 Whether or not that happens depends on the preferences of the participants, how long the ride has taken to that point, etc.

 Of course, there is no obligation to remain on any Poky Pedal.
-If a particular Bike Fun event seems too long, anyone may choose to participate for the first hour or two and then leave the Poky Pedal.
-Route-finding guides will be handed out which should help identify good streets to navigate back on one’s own.
+If our ride seems too long, anyone may choose to participate for the first hour or two and then leave the Poky Pedal.

 Poky Pedaling Stevens Point would certainly appreciate having families share in the Bike Fun.
 Hopefully, this information helps each family determine if sharing Bike Fun on Poky Pedals is the right decision for them.